alaa77alghamdi/Happy-Kids-/README.md

-# Kids Tour
+# Kids Time

 ## :round_pushpin: Introduction
-This project provides the most enterinment tours for kids
+This project provides the most enterinment activities for kids

 ## :dart: Featurs
-1. User can show all tours.
+1. User can show all activity.
-2. User can show specific tour and read more details about it.
+2. User can show specific activity and read more details about it.
-3. The kid can join to spesific tour.
+3. The kid can join to spesific activity.
-4. User can contact us if need more information about tours.
+4. User can contact us if need more information about activity.

 ## :bulb: Technologies
 * HTML